saferpay/sndbx/texts/psd2.md

 <div class="danger">
   <span class="glyphicon glyphicon-remove-sign" style="color: rgb(224, 122, 105);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
   <p>
     <strong>Caution:</strong> Forcing SCA during the first transaction/registration, does NOT excuse you from doing SCA/3D Secure afterwards, if you intend on doing CITs with a saved card!
+There are exemptions (see below), but those also have their own set of rules to follow!
   </p>
 </div>

 ## <a name="psd2-exemptions"></a> SCA Exemptions